 Instructor Resources

-When an instructor adopts Decolonization in Practice for their upcoming course they will receive access to supplementary materials, including PowerPoint chapter slides and a test bank.
+When an instructor adopts Decolonization in Practice for their upcoming course they will receive access to supplementary materials, including PowerPoint chapter slides and an LMS-compatible Test Bank.

 Contact your rep to view a supplement sample or request a download code.